Please note that the deadline for Bursary applications for September 2020 entry has now passed.

--Performance of one prepared piece for main instrument (an accompanist can be provided if required) You do not need to notify us of the piece of composer in advance of the audition.
+- Performance of one prepared piece for main instrument (an accompanist can be provided if required).
+You do not need to notify us of the piece or composer in advance of the audition.

 Those holding Music Awards or the Music Scholarship will be expected to make a strong contribution to the musical life of the School, involving themselves in choral and orchestral activities as appropriate.
 An individual termly programme for all Music Award/Scholarship holders is devised, bearing in mind examination commitments, national and/or regional orchestras and the school’s music calendar.
 It is expected that the Music Scholar will take Music to at least GCSE level.

 Please note that the deadline for Sixth Form Scholarship Application for 2020 entry has now passed.
 A small number of scholarships are reserved for girls attaining an excellent set of GCSE results in August 2020.

 - Academic Scholarships, worth 50% of the school fees

 - Exhibitions (Art, Dance, Drama, DT: Product Design, Music and Photography), worth 50% of school fees